91社区

 Supply Chain Technology Stack: A Digital Roadmap to Resilience

-While technology stacks are common in most industries, the recent series of worldwide supply chain disruptions — from COVID-19 to the Russian invasion of Ukraine and fluctuating oil prices — highlight a pervasive need for organizations to invest in supply chain technology.
-With a well-planned technology stack in place, businesses can integrate logistics data and pivot quickly, strategically and efficiently when supplier issues or part shortages arise.
-In calmer times, they can streamline operations and free people from "busy work."
+While technology stacks are common in most industries, recent disruptions have sharpened the need for organizations to make deliberate, strategic investments in supply chain technology.
+With the right technology stack in place, businesses can integrate logistics data and respond faster when supplier issues or part shortages arise.
+In calmer periods, they can streamline operations and free people from "busy work."

 Five Supply Chain Technologies to Consider

 Exposing potential weaknesses in a supply chain before they become problems allows for a solutions-based approach.
 Technology can help organizations strategically prepare for the future's inevitable challenges while minimizing the impact of those disruptions as much as possible.
-Whether the outside stressor is COVID-19, increased regulations or component shortages, a technology stack designed to meet these threats head-on offers alternatives — different suppliers, components, logistics routes or even different processes to deliver the products your customers expect.
+Whether the outside stressor is a trade policy shift, increased regulations or component shortages, a technology stack designed to meet these threats head-on offers alternatives — different suppliers, components, logistics routes, or even different processes to deliver the products your customers expect.

 How a technology stack achieves the intended benefits is diverse and varied.
 Multiple categories of solutions exist that serve to strengthen supply chain resilience.
 Here are five supply chain technologies companies should consider implementing to prepare for the next disruption.

-These answers hit on the most important element of supply chain risk management — visibility.
+These answers point to the most important element of supply chain risk management: visibility.
 The purpose of supply chain orchestration and analytics platforms is to use real-time data and intelligence to provide a transparent view into every step of the supply chain and minimize risk.
-There are no surprises when critical information about materials and products, like cost, availability, locations and lead times are available at your fingertips in one digital platform.
+There are no surprises when critical information about materials and products — cost, availability, locations, and lead times — is available at your fingertips in one digital platform.

 Any supply chain orchestration platform your organization chooses should accomplish three main goals: